mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Before addressing specific pedagogies to programming in general and game making in particular, it is of value to examine the broad context of motivations for undertaking

 IS THIS NOT DONE IN THE INTRODUCTION CHAPTER?

-### Motivations driving computer game design and programming (CGD&P)
+### The benefits of computer game design and programming (CGD&P)

-Several notable reviews explore the motivations, processes, and impacts of making games for learning  [@denner_does_2019; @earp_game_2015; @hayes_making_2008; @kafai_constructionist_2015-1; @gee_video_2016].
+Several notable reviews explore the motivations, processes, and benefits of making games for learning  [@denner_does_2019; @earp_game_2015; @hayes_making_2008; @kafai_constructionist_2015-1; @gee_video_2016].
 While Gee and Tran [-@gee_video_2016] discuss the diverse tools available for game design, Hayes and Games [-@hayes_making_2008] take a broader approach, identifying four main motivations for CGD&P: learning computer programming skills, deepening subject knowledge of other curricular subjects, involving more girls in computer programming, and using game design to understand design concepts.

 Kafai and Burke's review [-@kafai_constructionist_2015-1] , which synthesises 55 relevant papers within the framework of constructionist gaming, largely maintains these categories but adds new dimensions.
 These include studies addressing race-related barriers to participation and social dimensions such as pair programming, social skills, self-reflection, cultural awareness, and a range of technical abilities that facilitate participation in the information society.
 Collectively, these competencies are framed as 21st Century Skills [@bermingham_approaches_2013].
 A review by Denner and colleagues [@denner_does_2019] focuses on computer science learning, breaking this broader concept into subcategories of programming knowledge and problem specification and design.